verboompj/arc_kubernetes/arc_for_azure_migrate.md

 <br><br>

 This may take some time and also some data has to flow in, so lets give it a some time.
 Time for a coffee.
-If you hop over to Monitor again, and browse the Data Collection Rules, you see a second one appear:
+If you hop over to Monitor again, and browse the Data Collection Rules, you see a nwe one appear, MAP in my case (name of DCR):
 <br><br>
 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon12.png)
 <br><br>